2026 Lecture Awardees

 Santa Ono, 2022 Julia C. Blixrud Memorial Lecturer

 Santa Ono will deliver the eighth annual Blixrud Memorial Lecture at the 2022 ARL Fall Forum.
 Ono is the 15th president & vice-chancellor of The University of British Columbia.
 He also serves as leader of the University Climate Change Coalition (UC3) and as chair of the U15 Group of Canadian Research Universities.
-A molecular immunologist, Ono has taught at Johns Hopkins University, Harvard University, and University College London.
+A molecular immunologist, Santa has taught at Johns Hopkins University, Harvard University, and University College London.
 He holds honorary doctorates from Chiba University and the Vancouver School of Theology and is a recipient of the Reginald Wilson Diversity Leadership Award from the American Council on Education.
 He is also a fellow of the American Academy of Arts and Sciences.

 2022 Scholarship Awardee